josh-berry/tab-stash/docs/index.md

 # Tab Stash

-Can't keep all your open tabs straight?
+Can't keep all your tabs straight?
 Need to clear your plate, but want to come back to your tabs later?

-Tab Stash is a no-fuss way to save, restore and organize batches of tabs as bookmarks.
-Sweep your browser window clear of tabs with one click on the Tab Stash icon, and save them all into the "Tab Stash" sidebar or tab, conveniently organized into groups.
-When it's time to go back to that research project, just open your stash and restore the group, or restore only that one tab you were interested in.
+Tab Stash is a no-fuss way to save and organize batches of tabs as bookmarks.
+Sweep your browser clean with one click of the Tab Stash icon.
+Your open tabs will be stashed away in your bookmarks, conveniently organized into groups.
+When it's time to pick up where you left off, open Tab Stash and restore just the tabs or groups you want.

 Because Tab Stash stores your tabs as bookmarks, they will even sync to your other computers or mobile devices.
 Uses Firefox Sync, if configured---no need